matanbt/A-Star-Algorithm-Visualization/README.md

 # A* Algorithm Visualization
--Implementing the extension Dijkstra's Algorithm with Python.
+- Implementing the extension Dijkstra's Algorithm with Python.
--Uses PyGame for GUI
+- Uses PyGame for GUI